dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 Raw tracepoints may look similar to regular tracepoints, since both correspond to events you can view under `/sys/kernel/debug/tracing/available_events`.
 The difference lies in how the kernel passes arguments to them.

 For regular tracepoints, the kernel pre-processes the arguments and builds a context struct.
-In contrast, eBPF raw tracepoints receive their arguments in a raw format via `struct bpf_raw_tracepoint_args`, and the program must interpret them manually.
+In contrast, eBPF raw tracepoints receive their arguments in a raw format via `struct bpf_raw_tracepoint_args` (defined in `vmlinux.h`), and the program must interpret them manually.

 Because no extra work is done to package fields, raw tracepoints typically [run faster with less overhead than regular tracepoints](https://lwn.net/Articles/750569/).